lukabartolicFS/OpenESPI-GreenButtonCMDTest/ConfiguringTestTarget.md

-# Adding Green Button Data Custodian Connect My Data Application to Test Harness: #
+# Adding Green Button Data Custodian Connect My Data Applications to Green Button Data Custodian Connect My Data Test Harness: #

 ## Overview ##
-The following task must be completed in order to add a Data Custodian to the Green Button Data Custodian Connect My Data test harness:
+The following tasks are required to add a Test Target Data Custodian Application to the Green Button Data Custodian Connect My Data test harness:

 1. Create a unique gbcmd_target.conf file for the Data Custodian.
 2. The SSL Certificates for the Data Custodian's test and production Resource, Authorization, and SFTP servers must be retrieved.
 (SSL certificates for the authorization and SFTP servers are required only if the Data Custodian uses a separate authorization server and/or SFTP server).